kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleBackgroundOnly =

+; A keyboard shortcut to toggle the game's Settings - Display Settings - Post-Effect.
+Changing it this way does not ; require the current match to be restarted.
+; Alternatively, you could set the turnOffPostEffectWhenMakingBackgroundBlack setting in this INI file to true ; so that whenever you enter either the GIF mode or the GIF mode (black background only), the Post-Effect are ; turned off automatically, and when you leave those modes, it gets turned back on.
+; This hotkey is empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+; This option can be combined with the other hotkey options, by sharing the same key binding for example. togglePostEffectOnOff =

+; Specify true or false.
+; When true, whenever you enter either the GIF mode or the GIF mode (black background only), ; the Post-Effect are turned off automatically, and when you leave those modes, it gets turned back on. turnOffPostEffectWhenMakingBackgroundBlack = true

 ; A keyboard shortcut to only toggle the "Camera is centered on you" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example